 This dresser was in the back of a storage unit at the time that we purchased it.
 Being that it was a Bassett Furniture dresser, we knew that it had solid bones.
-The original design of the dresser was pretty modern, so we decided to go with design that was slightly modern but that would be an eye catcher.
+The original design of the dresser was pretty modern, so we decided to go with a design that was slightly modern, but that would be an eye-catcher.

 Disclosure: The Sociable Home is a participant in the Amazon Services LLC Associates Program and other affiliate programs designed to provide a means for The Sociable Home to earn fees by linking to Amazon and affiliated sites at no extra cost to you; this page includes monetized links.
 Please see The Sociable Home's Disclosure for more details.

 We used the following supplies on this dresser:

 The first step was to sand the body down to ensure the paint adhered to the dresser properly.
 After the sanding was completed, we painted the body and the drawers.

 Next, we started the difficult process of the stencil work.
 This project was our first time doing anything with stencils, and just like anything, it takes practice to make it perfect.
 Hence, this piece is not quite as clean and sharp as we would have liked it to be.